bryce-gibson/node-simple-redis-dns/README.md

 A simple redis dns implementation.

-Built for use simple dev use cases.
+Built for simple dev use cases.

 _This isn't really written for general use.
 YMMV._